MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 To open the tools panel, choose the Microsoft Edge Tools icon from the Activity bar.

-The Microsoft Edge Developer Tools for Visual Studio Code extension enables you to launch an instance of Edge or generate a `launch.json` file to automate the debugging workflow in the future.
+The Microsoft Edge Developer Tools for Visual Studio Code extension allows you to launch an instance of Edge or generate a `launch.json` file to automate the debugging workflow.

 :::image type="complex" source="./media/edge-devtools-for-vscode-extension-icon.png" alt-text="Microsoft Edge DevTools for Visual Studio Code extension" lightbox="./media/edge-devtools-for-vscode-extension-icon.png":::
    Microsoft Edge DevTools for Visual Studio Code extension